sangria-graphql/sangria-graphql.github.io/learn.md

 very helpful to know which fields are needed for the query ahead-of-time in order to make efficient projection in the DB query.

 `Projector` and `Projection` allow you to do this.
-They both can wrap a `resolve` function. `Projector` enhances wrapped `resolve` function with the list of projected fields, and `Projection` allows you to mark fields which are relevant for `Projector` and also allows you to customise projected field name (this is helpful, if your DB field names are different from the GraphQL field names).
+They both can wrap a `resolve` function. `Projector` enhances wrapped `resolve` function with the list of projected fields (limited by depth), and `Projection` allows you to customise projected field name (this is helpful, if your DB field names are different from the GraphQL field names).
+`NoProjection` on the other hand allows you to exclude a field from the list of projected field names.

 ### Input and Context Objects